 The story behind Working In Uncertainty

-This website is consulted by many experts, including practitioners from leading companies, charities, and government departments, researchers, bloggers, and the authors of new standards and guidance.
+This website has been consulted by many experts, including practitioners from leading companies, charities, and government departments, researchers, bloggers, and the authors of new standards and guidance.
 My research has even influenced the wording of key requirements placed on listed companies.
-I am in frequent contact with other leading thinkers on risk, control, governance, and management generally as we help each other forward.

 How did this happen?